SPECIAL INITIATIVE: Great Expectations

 Working Together so Children Thrive

 Great Expectations works to ensure that children in Forsyth County enter kindergarten ready to learn and leave set for success in school and life–regardless of their race, location, or economic status.

 Why early childhood?

 When children thrive, we all thrive.

-Research shows that every dollar spent on early childhood initiatives provides over eight dollars in benefits back to society.
+Research shows that every dollar spent on early childhood development initiatives provides over eight dollars in benefits back to society.
 However, nearly half of the children entering school in Forsyth County are at risk of falling behind their peers in reading.
 Fewer Latino students are reading at grade level than in other parts of North Carolina.
 That’s why we work together so all children can thrive, supporting access to universal pre-K and quality, bias-free childcare at licensed centers and in the home.

 Poverty has a lasting impact on our youngest residents.

 While Forsyth County boasts a growing economy, approximately 34 percent of Forsyth County children are experiencing poverty.
 Research shows that living in an economically disadvantaged neighborhood is equal to missing one year of school.
 We’re working together to change this.

 We believe everyone should have access to the same education and health opportunities.
 That’s why we invest in equitable opportunities to improve educational and health outcomes for all young children and their families.